icosa-foundation/open-brush-docs/user-guide/saving-and-sharing-your-open-brush-sketches.md

 ### Upload Your Sketches

 You can upload your sketches directly to Icosa Gallery from within Open Brush to share with the community and preserve your work online.

+You can also add [portals](portals.md) that link the current scene to a sketch in the Curated or Liked sections of the Icosa Gallery.

 ### **Save in various file formats using Cameras**